 A toaster oven is a great alternative for those who don’t want a microwave, able to perform multiple tasks in one versatile device, including everything from cooking pizza for lunch to toasting bread for a quick breakfast on-the-go.
 The latest models even include additional functions, like being able to air fry.
 Does it really get any better than that?
-Best Buy editor Shelly Wutke said she was “completely hooked” after reviewing the Cuisinart air fryer toaster oven last year, which has presets for frying various types of foods, from chicken nuggets to vegetables, along with all of the expected features of a toaster oven.
+Some even have presets for frying various types of foods, from chicken nuggets to vegetables, along with all of the other expected features of a toaster oven.

-I bought my husband a SodaStream for his birthday last year given how he loves drinking fizzy water.
+I bought my husband a SodaStream for his birthday a few years ago given how he loves drinking fizzy water.
 So far, he loves it.
 Fill the included bottle with water, pop it into the machine, and within seconds, the water is carbonated to your taste.
 There are both manual machines that don’t require power, which are perfect for keeping by your home office, and automatic ones that have to be plugged in.
 Add fresh fruit, flavour drops, or whatever you want to infuse it with flavour and enjoy.
 Once the CO2 cylinder is empty, you can take it to any Best Buy location to get a new one for a nominal fee.
 Each one should last for a month or more, depending on how much fizzy water you drink.
 A SodaStream small appliance is the perfect gift for anyone on your list who enjoys bubbly water, helping them save money over the long run not to mention reduce the amount of plastic waste and/or aluminum recycling from cans.
 There are alternative options worth considering as well, like the Aarke Carbonator 3 I recently reviewed.

 10. Cordless stick or robot vacuum